wyatt-toure/guppy-colour-learning/README.md

 If you want to reproduce the results it is best to download the entire repository onto your system.
-This can be done either by clicking the green code button on GitHub repository homepage and then clicking Download ZIP or from the command line using
+This can be done either by clicking the green code button on the GitHub repository homepage and then clicking Download ZIP or from the command line using

 `git clone https://github.com/wyatt-toure/guppy-colour-learning`

 which will download the repository to your current directory.
+It may preferable to download the repository as a ZIP file since cloning the repository downloads the entire git history as well.
+Many binary files were included in the commits causing the size of the git repository to be quite large (250+ MB compared to 20 MB for just the files in the directory).

 Once the repository is downloaded onto your system, navigate to the root directory and open `guppy-colour-learning-project.Rproj`.
 It is important to